crosslandwa/push-wrapper-example-site/README.md

 # Demo app

-A relatively simple web application that uses the Ableton Push hardare as a MIDI controller for a sampler, via the node-push wrapper.
+A relatively simple web application that uses the Ableton Push hardare as a MIDI controller for a sampler, via the push-wrapper wrapper.

 ## Running locally

 **Installation**

-    cd node-push
+    cd push-wrapper-example-site
     sudo npm install -g browserify
     npm install # installs dependencies
-    npm run build # bundles example-site/app.js and all its dependencies into single file example-site/bundle.js
+    npm run-script build # bundles app.js and all its dependencies into single file bundle.js, which is included in index.html

 **Start web server**